 5. Interview with a staffing company

 Many people mistakenly assume staffing companies only have temporary work.
-But did you know that there is also multiple opportunities for permanent and executive positions?
-A staffing agency will be able to consider you for many jobs at once and find the one that best fits your skills and needs—whether it’s gaining experience in a temporary assignment, picking up part-time shifts, or landing the perfect full-time gig.
-Their experienced recruiters know the local job market and will be able to answer questions you might have about common job requirements and local salary averages.
+But did you know that there are also multiple opportunities for permanent and executive positions?
+A staffing agency like ALTRES Staffing will be able to consider you for many jobs at once and find the one that best fits your skills and needs—whether it’s gaining experience in a temporary assignment, picking up part-time shifts, or landing the perfect full-time gig.
+Our experienced recruiters also know the local job market and will be able to answer questions you might have about common job requirements and local salary averages.